staeter/work-in-progress/dialogue.md

 ## Rationale

-In this section we detail every principle, we express its underlying rationale, what it is, what it isn't and possible implementation methods.
+In this section we detail every principle, we express its underlying rationale, what it is, what it isn't and some practical implications.

 ### 1. Respectful